rayhagimoto/jobapp/docs/rate_limiting_quick_reference.md

 ## Troubleshooting

-### "No API keys available"
-- Check environment variables are set
-- Verify backup keys are configured
-- Check if all keys are quota-exhausted

-### Frequent rate limiting
+- **"No API keys available"**: Check environment variables, backup keys, and quota exhaustion status.
+Use `llm.config.get_quota_status()` for details.
-- Add more backup keys
+- **Frequent rate limiting**: Add more backup keys, upgrade to paid tier, or batch requests.
-- Upgrade to paid tier
-- Implement request batching

-### Quota reset issues
-- System handles timezone differences automatically
-- State persists across application restarts
-- Use `manager.reset()` to clear state if needed
+- **Quota reset issues**: The system handles timezone differences and persists state.
+Use `APIKeyManager.reset()` to clear state if needed.

 ## State Files